omgninja/VPOS/README.md

 ## Usage/Examples
+Install NodeJS, clone the repo, and *npm install* to install the modules.

 There is a template to get started writing your own modules.
 Vposlaunch.js is the launch file, and modules are launched from here.
 VPOS is launched with: